juicedata/juicefs-csi-driver/docs/en/introduction.md

 * When multiple pods reference a same PV, mount pod will be reused.
 There'll be reference counting on mount pod to decide its deletion.
 * Components are decoupled from application pods, allowing CSI Driver to be easily upgraded, see [Upgrade JuiceFS CSI Driver](upgrade/upgrade-csi-driver.md).

-Take [dynamic provisioning](./examples/dynamic-provisioning.md) for example, this is the process of creating and using a PV:
+Take [dynamic provisioning](./examples/dynamic-provisioning.md) as an example, this is the process of creating and using a PV:

 * User creates a PVC (PersistentVolumeClaim) using the JuiceFS StorageClass;
 * PV is created and provisioned by CSI Controller, by default, a sub-directory named with PV ID will be created under JuiceFS root;